wows-tools/wows-stats/README.md

 # Running

-To run this bot, you need:
+To run this tool, you need:
 * a WoWs API key
 * to be patient 😀